 A common question that we receive at ER Strategies is whether superannuation contributions need to apply to annual leave loading payments.
-Annual leave loading was originally introduced into awards in the 1970s on the basis that it compensated employees for the lost opportunity to work overtime when they were on annual leave and thereby earn extra income.

 The three key points that you need to know are: